 The APRU has strong capability in the field of Internet science with almost one third of all inductees of the Internet Hall of Fame affiliated to member universities.
 All East Asian and South East Asian inductees have either studied or worked at a member institution.
 This result is even outnumbered by APRU-affiliated laureates of the IEEE Internet Award: more than half of the laureates have studied or worked at APRU member universities.
 Mobilizing the intellectual resources of key universities in the Asia-Pacific on an Internet Economy and Governance agenda is a key challenge that APRU is uniquely positioned to address.

 The APRU initiative on the “Digital Economy” reflects APRU’s commitment to help shape the burgeoning regional conversation on the future of the Internet, based on sound, unbiased research and analysis of the issues.
 It supports the believe that universities in the region have a special and unique role to conduct research research, outreach and capacity building in this area including training and equipping the next generation of Asia Pacific leadership in the Internet policy field.

-The 2nd annual Association of Pacific Rim Universities (APRU) Summer Seminar on the Internet Economy hosted by Keio University in partnership with APIDE will be taking place in Tokyo and Nagano Prefecture from 21st - 26th August 2016.
+The 2nd APRU Digital Economy Summer Seminar hosted by Keio University in partnership with APIDE (the Asia Pacific Institute for hte Digital Economy) took place this year in downtown Tokyo and Nagano Prefecture from 21st - 26th August 2016.